Create a MySQL table to store hotel details

 </html>

 We have a simple html table with three fields.
-For rating, we have a number, but we need to display stars and highlight the number of stars based on the rating value.
+We have an integer for rating, but we need to display stars and highlight the number of stars based on the rating value.

 Using a for loop, star symbols are displayed.
 All stars with values less than or equal to the rating are being added with a class called 'selected'.
-This class is defined in the style.css and it is used to show the stars with the highlighted color.
+This class is added in style.css and it is used to show the stars with the highlighted color.
+To display the star symbol, use code "★".

 Add CSS (style.css)